Radformation/radmachine-api-examples/README.md

 ## Programming Language Choice

-The examples here are mostly written in Python, but you can use whatever language you want to talk to the API!
+The examples here are mostly written in Python, but you can use whatever language you want to talk to the API.
 Virtually all mainstream languages (Python, Javascript, Matlab, C#, Ruby, R, VB, ...) have the ability to serialize & deserialize JSON and make HTTP requests.
-Python is a relatively easy language to read so the examples here should be relatively straightforwrad to convert to whatever language you're most comfortable with!
+Python is a relatively easy language to read so the examples here should be straightforwrad to convert to whatever language you're most comfortable with.

 If you do convert some of the examples to a different language, please consider forking this repository, adding your example, and making a pull request so we